U.S. Senate OKs $1.2T bipartisan infrastructure bill - NewsBreak

 U.S. Senate OKs $1.2T bipartisan infrastructure bill

-The U.S. Senate passed, 69-30, on Tuesday a sweeping, bipartisan $1.2 trillion infrastructure package, a milestone for one of President Joe Biden’s priorities after months of negotiation.
+The U.S. Senate on Tuesday passed a sweeping bipartisan $1.2 trillion infrastructure package, a milestone for one of President Joe Biden’s priorities after months of negotiation.

 “It’s been a long and winding road,” Senate Majority Leader Chuck Schumer of New York said on the Senate floor Tuesday.

-Every Senate Democrat and 19 Republicans voted in favor of final passage.
+Every Senate Democrat and 19 Republicans voted in favor of final passage ; the final vote was 69-30.

-Republicans voting yes included: Roy Blunt of Missouri, Richard Burr and Tom Tillis of North Carolina, Bill Cassidy of Louisiana, Susan Collins of Maine, Mike Crapo and Jim Risch of Idaho, Chuck Grassley of Iowa, and Portman.

 The bill includes: